Help for making an appeal

 If the authority does not have power in the matter in which you need help, they must send you to the right authority.

-In appeals related to social welfare services, you can get advice from the municipality's Social Ombudsman, and in appeals related to health care, from the health care unit's Patient Ombudsman.
+In appeals related to social welfare services, you can get advice from the Social Ombudsman, and in appeals related to health care, from the health care unit's Patient Ombudsman.
 There is no charge for the services of the Social Ombudsman or the Patient Ombudsman.

 You can get help for making an appeal from an attorney, a solicitor’ office or a law firm.
 They charge a fee for this service.
-An attorney is a person who has a post-graduate law degree and at least four years’ experience of working as a lawyer and who has taken an attorney’s examinations.
+An attorney is a person who has a post-graduate law degree and at least four years’ experience of working as a legal expert and who has taken an attorney’s examinations.

 If you are poor, you may get legal aid paid for from public funds.
 Legal aid may be fully or partly free.
 You do not usually get legal aid if you have a legal expenses insurance.